felipedallarosa/cooperative-assembly/README.md

 The result of the vote needs to be reported to the rest of the platform, this should preferably be done through messaging.
 When the voting session closes, post a message with the result of the vote.

 ####Bonus Task 3 - Performance
 Imagine that your application can be used in scenarios that have hundreds of thousands of votes.
-She must behave in a performative manner in these scenarios; ○ Performance tests are a good way to guarantee and observe how your application behaves.
+It must behave in a performative manner in these scenarios;
+- Performance tests are a good way to guarantee and observe how your application behaves.

 ####Bonus Task 4 - API Versioning
-How would you version your application's API?
+How will you do the version of your application's API?
 What strategy to use?

 ##What will be analyzed
 - Simplicity in solution design (avoid over engineering)